 3 to 5 keywords, separated by semicolons (;).

 2.2.
 Headings, Sub-headings

-These should be placed in the main text as appropriate.
-The authors are encouraged to conform to the standard sequence of sections (e.g., Introduction; Experimental; Results; Discussion; Conclusions; etc.)
+These should be placed in the body of the paper as appropriate.
+The Authors are encouraged to conform to the standard sequence of sections (e.g., Introduction; Experimental; Results; Discussion; Conclusions; etc.).

-In the main text, references should be numbered consecutively by Arabic numerals in square brackets (e.g., `1`; [3, 4]; [7 11]).
-The list of references should follow the main text and must be prepared according to the following format:
+In the manuscript, the references should be numbered consecutively by Arabic numerals in [square brackets] (e.g., ; [3, 4]; [7, 11]).
+The list of references should follow the text of the paper’s body and should have the following format: